markjprice/cs11dotnet7/docs/errata/improvements.md

 In this exercise, you are tasked to "extend the `Northwind.Mvc` website project to have pages where a visitor can fill in a form to create a new customer, or search for a customer and then delete them.
 The MVC controller should make calls to the Northwind web service to create and delete customers."

-Without addtiional help and with no solution initially, it can be tricky for a new reader to complete this exercise.
+Without additional help and with no solution provided by me, it can be tricky for a new reader to complete this exercise.

 I have now provided a possible solution and updated the GitHub repository with it.
 In the next edition, I will also provide some hints, similar to the following.

 The project already has a page to show customers, either all of them or only those in a specified country.
 To avoid work, we will use this existing functionality.
 We just need to add a button in the `Customers.cshtml` view to **Add Customer**, a **Delete** button in a new column for each customer in the table, and areas to output success and errors messages, as shown in the following code:

-**At the top of the Customers page**
+**At the top of the Customers.cshtml Razor view**
 ```html
 @if (TempData["error-message"] is not null)
 {